-A limitation of our experiment is that we are unable to see borrowers' full financial pictures.
+While we have information on many financial outcomes through borrowers' credit reports, one limitation of our experiment is that we are unable to see borrowers' full financial pictures.
 Since we only see information reported to credit bureaus, we cannot rule out the possibility that the intervention is encouraging people to prioritize financial behaviors that are directly tied to their credit score to the detriment of other aspects of their financial lives we do not observe, such as income and savings (Beshears et al., 2017; Medina, 2017; Sussman and O'Brien, 2016).
 While our intervention shows positive effects on behaviors recorded in credit bureau data, future work should examine the impact of viewing one's score on other aspects of financial health.